-But if I use my veggies of choice, as in the curry in the picture, then they would be: onion, leek, carrot, red pepper, sprouts, broccoli, mushrooms and a tomato.
+But if I were to go shopping specifically for my curry, then they would be: onion, leek, carrot, red pepper, sprouts, broccoli, mushrooms and a tomato.

 Heat the oil and add the garlic, ginger and chilli.
 Next add the onion and cook for 2 minutes on medium high heat with a sprinkle of salt.

 Add the leek, spices and fresh parsley if using.
 Go on adding the vegetables according to their hardness.
 With my veggies of choice for example, the next one would be the carrots for 2 mins, then the red pepper and sliced sprouts and broccoli, followed by the mushrooms.

 After the mushrooms have cooked a little, it’s time to add the jar of chickpeas and cook-fry the whole lot in the saucepan for a few minutes before adding a dash of soy sauce.